Skip to Content

 Ooni is definitely one of the better ovens out there, although there are other options as well, so I recommend checking that one out.

-If you do not have a pizza oven and are using a regular oven, I can’t recommend using a Pizza Steel enough.
+If you do not have a pizza oven and are using a regular oven, I highly recommend using a Pizza Steel.
 Pizza steels create a cooking surface for your pizza that gets insanely hot, allowing the pizza to cook very quickly.
 Without a pizza oven, using a pizza steel is the next best thing and will produce amazing results.

 I like to crank the oven as high as possible (typically 500 degrees F) with the pizza steel or pizza stone in the oven for a full hour, allowing it to get really hot before cooking the pizza.
 The hotter the surface, the better!